Renewable energy in the United Kingdom: Solar

+By 2025, the number of homes with rooftop solar had risen beyond 1.5 million, and the Labour government set a target of 45–47GW of solar generation by 2030.

 Hydroelectric

 As of 2012, hydroelectric power stations in the United Kingdom accounted for 1.67 GW of installed electrical generating capacity, being 1.9% of the UK's total generating capacity and 14% of UK's renewable energy generating capacity.
 Annual electricity production from such schemes is approximately 5,700 GWh, being about 1.5% of the UK's total electricity production.

 There are also pumped-storage power stations in the UK.
 These power stations are net consumers of electrical energy however they contribute to balancing the grid, which can facilitate renewable generation elsewhere, for example by 'soaking up' surplus renewable output at off-peak times and release the energy when it is required.